Khongchai/modular_customizable_dropdown/README.md

     style: const DropdownStyle(
         //This will scale the width of the dropdown to be 1.2 of the target's width.
         dropdownWidth: DropdownWidth(scale: 1.2),
-        //The height of the dropdown will fit exactly 4 rows of items.
+        //The height of the dropdown will fit exactly 4 rows.
         dropdownMaxHeight: DropdownMaxHeight(byRows: 4),
         //The dropdown will be positioned above the target with its left side aligned with the target's.
-        dropdownAlignment: DropdownAlignment.topLeft,
+        dropdownAlignment: Alignment.topLeft,
         //Pretty self-explanatory
         defaultItemColor: LinearGradient(colors: [
             Colors.white, Colors.blue